 Not being able to refuse this request, Lama Gonpo trained many Lamas, monastics, and yogis from different regions of Bhutan, India, and Nepal in all aspects of tantric ritual arts, which included an elaborate repertoire of chants, mudras, tormas, sand mandalas, empowerment mandalas, drupchen puja rituals, as well as mural painting.
 He trained students and Lamas in the three core roles required for Vajrayana ceremony: chant leaders, chopons (ritual guides), and Vajra Masters (master of ceremonies).
 Lama Gonpo also devoted endless hours teaching his two nephews—his heart-sons Kunzang Wangdi Thaye and Pema Namdol Thaye—an intensive artistic training which focussed on two-dimensional mandala and thanka painting.
 Pema Namdol further received complete training in three-dimensional deity mandala creation from Lama Gonpo.

 With his sister Yogini Sonam Lhendu, Lama Gonpo studied and served the Dharma for over eight decades.
 The depth of their accumulated knowledge, experience, and accomplishment provided a vital contribution to many Buddhist centers and enlightenment-seekers worldwide who were fortunate enough to have met them.

 In 2015 Lama Gonpo passed away peacefully in Bhutan, just weeks after the passing of his sister.
-They were both extremely modest and devout practitioners who nonetheless exhibited extraordinary signs of realization at the time of their passing.
+They were both extremely modest and devout practitioners who exhibited extraordinary signs of realization at the time of their passing.
 Lama Gonpo achieved the state of Tugdam (a special meditative state) for seven days, leaving behind rainbow-colored Thung ringsel as a blessing for all beings.